ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/function-as-a-service-with-ballerina/azure-functions.md

 }
 ```

-Build the project by executing the `bal build` command on the project directory, and then deploy it using the `az cli` command shown in the Ballerina build output as in the previous section.
+Build the project by executing the `bal build` command on the project directory, and then, deploy it using the `az cli` command shown in the Ballerina build output as in the previous section.

 Now, the deployed Azure Function can be tested by invoking it using an HTTP client such as CURL.